GraphReach: Position-Aware Graph Neural Network using Reachability Estimations: Problem Formulation

-\begin{defn}[Position-aware Embedding] A node embedding $\cz_{v},\forall v \in \CV$ is position-aware if there exists a function $g(\cdot,\cdot)$ such that $d(v_i,v_j) = g(\cz_i,\cz_j)$, where $d(v_i,v_j)$ is the distance from $v_i$ to $v_j$ in $G$. \end{defn} The distance $d(v_i,v_j)$ should reflect the quality of all paths between $v_i$ and $v_j$ wherein, {(1)}~$d(v_i,v_j)$ is directly proportional to the number of paths between $v_i$ and $v_j$, and {(2)}~$d(v_i,v_j)$ is inversely proportional to the lengths of the paths between $v_i$ and $v_j$.
+The distance $d(v_i,v_j)$ should reflect the quality of all paths between $v_i$ and $v_j$ wherein, {(1)}~$d(v_i,v_j)$ is directly proportional to the number of paths between $v_i$ and $v_j$, and {(2)}~$d(v_i,v_j)$ is inversely proportional to the lengths of the paths between $v_i$ and $v_j$.
 We capture these aspects in the form of \emph{reachability estimations} through \emph{random walks}.
 Note that, $d(\cdot,\cdot)$ is not required to be a metric distance function.

 Reachability estimations are similar to PageRank \cite{pagerank} and Random Walk with Restarts \cite{rwr}.
 To the best of our knowledge, GIL \cite{gil} is the only other \gnn framework that uses the concept of reachability estimations.
 However, GIL does not use reachability to learn node embeddings.
 Rather, they are used as additional features along with node embeddings for node classification.